 - Avoid signing on to multiple credit cards.

 - Do not buy things impulsively.
 Looking good in your 20s is important, I get it, but don’t spend too much money on things you’ll only wear once!
 Instead try renting your work or weekend wear!

 30s are where you experience the most changes.
-A career switch, setting up a business, having children, or perhaps purchasing your own home.
+Many adults at 30 face significant life decisions – a career switch, setting up a business, having children, or perhaps purchasing your own home.

 “Many Singaporeans are faced with significant decisions in their 30s.” – Anna

 I often think that I will have it all by the time I am 35.
 But friends and family around me have shown me that you can easily go off-track with life changes.
 So at this stage, it is important for you to re-evaluate your financial and retirement goals.